 New York Surgical Error Attorneys

-Types of Surgical Errors
+Types of Surgery Errors

 Wrong-site, wrong-procedure, wrong-patient are the most common type of surgical errors.
 The Joint Commission reports that approximately 40-60 wrong-site surgeries occur in the U.S. each week.

 There are three main types of surgery errors:

 A wrong-site surgery error refers to a doctor performing surgery on the wrong “site” or side of a patient’s body.
 For example, a patient may go into surgery to have his left foot operated on, but instead, the right foot is opened.
 The Joint Commission revealed that approximately 40 to 60 wrong-site surgeries occur in the United States each week.

 A wrong procedure surgery error refers to a doctor performing the wrong surgical procedure on a patient.
 For example, a patient may go into surgery to have their gallbladder removed, but, instead, another organ is operated on, or removed from the body.

 A wrong patient surgery error refers to a doctor performing a surgical procedure on the wrong patient.
 For example, two different patients could be at the hospital at the same time: one needs a transplant, and the other needing an amputation.
 The error occurs when the doctor mixes the two patients up, and each one receives the wrong surgery.
 Though rare, and accredited to hospital chaos, the issue does still exist.

 When a medical mistake is made, a patient’s life can become endangered or negatively affected.
 Other types of surgical errors that have been known to be particularly harmful and common include leaving an operating instrument inside a patient’s body after surgery or giving substandard post-surgical care, resulting in an infection.